weltliteratur/vossanto/special_cases.md

 locations
 :   "New York State is **the Cadillac of** *social services*,"
     Mr. Alfonso said. "**Other states** have *Volkswagens*."

+taxes:
+:   If it is a tax, it's really the *Robin Hood* of /taxes/,'' Mr. Schwartz said.

 Types of sources
 -----------------